ruchiradhar/learninglab_research/README.md

-# Learning Lab; Research (Work in Progress)
+# Learning Lab: Research (Work in Progress)

-All you need to know be a grounded empirical researcher!
+This repository contains notebooks for learning about different aspects of being an empirical researcher